wpeventmanager/wp-event-manager/readme.txt

 = Does WordPress have a Calendar feature? =
 WordPress does not have a built-in event calendar.
 However, if you want to add a calendar to your events website, you can easily do that with a specialized calendar plugin like WP Event Manager’s calendar addon.

+= How can I report security bugs? =
+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team help validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.]( https://patchstack.com/database/vdp/9e5fb8c2-a4d2-4fb4-b9f5-97c718eca70a )

 == Screenshots ==

 1. Event Listing - Grid Layout